 Life Cycle Phase Definitions

-A product in the Active phase is currently manufactured and available for sale and support.
-The duration of the Active phase varies according to product line based on various factors such as technology evolution, component obsolescence, and market requirements.
+This product is currently the best available option for the applications that fall within its specifications.
+The duration of the Active phase is based on various factors, such as technology evolution, component obsolescence, and market requirements.

-In general, a product stays in the Maintenance phase for at least one year after its last-time buy date based on the standard one-year warranty period.
-However, support services are typically available beyond this one-year period based on reasonable efforts to accommodate repair and calibration capability.
+In general, a product stays in the Maintenance phase for at least five years after its last-time buy date, based on the standard three-year warranty period.
+However, support services are typically available beyond this three-year period based on reasonable efforts to accommodate repair and calibration capability.

-The product is no longer manufactured or available for purchase and support services are also no longer available.
+The product is no longer available for purchase and is not supported by NI.